Craving something sweet and looking for a Chocolate-Dipped Amaretto Madeleines Recipe?

 - Next, preheat the oven to 375°.
 Grease your Madeleine pan with coconut oil or organic shortening.
-This recipe yields about 11-12 cookies.
+This Chocolate-Dipped Amaretto Madeleines Recipe yields about 11-12 cookies.

 - Bake the batter for 12-15 minutes.
 Once they’re done, allow them to cool for five minutes and overturn the pan to let them finished cooling out of the molds.